 We NEVER send any attachments with HBL posts.
-So, for your protection, NEVER open any attachment that claims to be coming from HBL—it isn't, and it is probably a virus.
+So, for your protection, NEVER open any attachment that claims to be coming from HBL—it isn't, and it is probably malware.

 We do not give out, rent, or sell your email address or your contact information.
 By the same token, HBL members are not permitted to cull email addresses from posts for their own group-mailings.

-Since I am charging for membership, I have to put certain conditions on the forwarding of HBL posts.
+Since I am charging for membership, I have to put limits on the forwarding of HBL posts.

-1) Forwarding to individuals: You can forward up to three individual posts to three individuals per month.
-We work on the honor system.
+1) Forwarding to individuals: You can forward up to 3 individual posts, or digests, to 3 individuals per month.

-To forward more than three posts per month (not counting those you wrote) or to include HB's comments in your forward, simply send the post to email@example.com with a first line asking us to forward it to so-and-so at such-and-such email address.
+If you want to forward more than three posts one month (not counting those you wrote) simply send the post to me at: firstname.lastname@example.org and ask me to forward it to so-and-so at such-and-such email address.
 Within reason, I'll do that.

 I allow shared subscriptions, but only among members of the same household, including roommates.
 You may even have, upon request, up to three different email addresses for the shared account, so that each spouse or roommate can get his/her own individual email.

-Onscreen reading: You may let anyone read postings on your computer screen as often as you like.
+Onscreen reading: You may let anyone read posts on your computer screen as often as you like.

 It is a widely recognized danger of email lists that they easily degenerate into "flames "--i.e., inflammatory back-and-forth arguments, often with personal attacks, among participants.